-When using the Toil provisioner, the appliance image will be automatically chosen based on the pip installed version of Toil on your system.
+When using the Toil provisioner, the appliance image will be automatically chosen based on the pip-installed version of Toil on your system.
 That choice can be overriden by setting the environment variables TOIL\DOCKER\REGISTRY and TOIL\DOCKER\NAME or TOIL\APPLIANCE\SELF.
-See Toil Environment Variables for more information on these variables.
-If you are developing with autoscaling and want to test and build your own appliance have a look at Developing with the Toil Appliance.
+See Environment Variables for more information on these variables.
+If you are developing with autoscaling and want to test and build your own appliance have a look at Developing with Docker.